devtank-ltd/osm-ansible/README.md

 To start, come up with a server name, in this example customer-svr.
 This hostname will need to be added to the `hosts` file of the ansible directory.

-After a container has been created an provisioned, it will need an nginx config file as explained in [NGINX](#nginx), and a port will need to be opened for the custom MQTT port on the UFW firewall.

 ### Creating a container

 The `create-container.yaml` playbook takes the following options: